cubewebsites/c5-testimonials/README.md

 Cube Websites Concrete5 Testimonials Package

+## Concrete 5.4.0.5 Users
+I have now created a branch for Concrete 5.4.0.5.
+Please visit https://github.com/cubewebsites/c5-testimonials/tree/concrete5.4 to get it

 ## Description

 This package allows you to easily create, manage and display testimonials on your Concrete5 powered websites.